Form 1065 K-1s: IRS Throws Rocks at Hornets’ Nest (Completed)

 Instructor: Bradley Burnett

-Begin Time: 12:00pm Pacific Time
+Begin Time: |

-2 hours Federal Tax Related for EAs and OTRPs
+2 hours for CPAs 2 hours Federal Tax Related for EAs and OTRPs 2 hours Federal Tax Law for CTEC |

 On recent IRS Forms 1065, Schedules K-1 and in related instructions, IRS is launching massive new reporting requirements re: negative tax basis capital accounts, at-risk activities, passive activities, partner level built-in gains, disregarded entities and many more.
 Chaos has resulted.
 IRS has backed off some, but massive new disclosures remain.
 We can’t wait to be a deer in the headlights preparing Form 1065 and Schedules K-1.